QryptInc/QryptInc.github.io/content/sdk/quickstarts/cpp/keygendistributed/index.md

 1. Download the Qrypt Security SDK from the {{< externalLink link="https://portal.qrypt.com/downloads/sdk-downloads" text="Qrypt Portal" >}} for your platform.

 **Linux/Windows**
-1. Create a lib folder and extract the Qrypt Security SDK into it.
+1. Verify the lib folder exists and extract the Qrypt Security SDK into it.

 *Expected Folder structure (Linux/Windows)*